Explore Disability and Debt Topics

 Bankruptcy for Disabled Individuals

 Chapter 7 filing fee: $338 (can be waived if income is below 150% of poverty).
 SSI recipients automatically qualify for the fee waiver.
-Most disabled individuals easily pass the means test for Chapter 7.
+Most disabled individuals easily pass the bankruptcy means test guide for Chapter 7.
 You can file without an attorney.

 Medicaid, Medicare, and Bankruptcy